-In an earlier article, I showed how to use the Show hidden line tool whereby we enabled the visibility of interior components through a wall when viewing those walls from the outside in elevation.
+In an earlier article, I showed how to use the Revit Show hidden tool line whereby we enabled the visibility of interior components through a wall when viewing those walls from the outside in elevation.

 Recently a customer asked a similar question whereby, looking in an architectural plan, a column is hidden by a beam above.
 The visual style is set to Hidden Lines.
 See screenshot below.